HackThisSite/dns01cf/README.md

 Note: To create an ACME client token in step one, you must make sure the `ENABLE_CREATE_TOKEN` environment variable is set to `true` as described in [INSTALLATION](#installation) above.

-1. Create an ACME client token by sending a *POST* call to `dns01cf.foobar.workers.dev/dns01cf/create_token` (replace `dns01cf.foobar.workers.dev` with your CloudFlare Worker hostname), with a JSON payload such as follows:
+1. Create an ACME client token by sending a *POST* call to `dns01cf.foobar.workers.dev/dns01cf/create_token` (replace `dns01cf.foobar.workers.dev` with your CloudFlare Worker hostname), with a JSON payload like below.
+You will also need to set an "Authorization" request header with a value of the secret you set for the `TOKEN_SECRET` environment variable in [INSTALLATION](#installation) above.
+(Do not prefix the value with "Bearer " or anything else.)

     ```json
     {